October-December 2016 Ministry update

 Our summer ended with barely enough time to unpack, which meant we didn’t really have much time to prepare for the school year (and in some ways are still trying to get caught up).
 In the middle of all that Dave was moving into our new DFR office and helping with a few last minute fixes and renovations which required a LOT of furniture moving to make it happen.
 Thank you to those who helped, we are VERY excited to finally have a place where we can be a team!

 So, as you can imagine, the first couple of weeks of school were a bit rough.
 All of us felt some degree of added anxiety with Melissa in full-time school and the kids heading back as well, but we seem to have worked through the adjustment pains and are finding a rhythm now.
+I know a lot of people who suffer from similar anxiety problems.
+By using something similar to these Ardent coupons, some of you reading this may find the solution to your persistence anxiety reoccurrences.

 Speaking of anxiety, one of our upcoming events is a workshop on anxiety at Columbia Bible College’s Educators Conference: http://www.columbiabc.edu/file/EC-Brochure.pdf on November 5th; where we will be teaching on how to handle and reduce anxiety in your child’s life.
 Something that is VERY real in our culture, and something we strive to implement daily with our own kids.